Heliot Ramos Preview, Player Props: Giants vs. Braves

 Heliot Ramos At The Plate

-- Ramos is hitting .237 with four doubles, a home run and two walks.
+- Ramos has four doubles, a home run and three walks while batting .220.

-- Ramos has gotten a hit in nine of 15 games this season, but he has no multi-hit games.
+- Ramos has a base hit in nine of 17 games played this season (52.9%), but no multi-hit games.

-- He has gone deep in one of 15 games, and in 2.5% of his plate appearances.

-- Ramos has driven in a run twice this year, but just one in each of those games.
+- Ramos has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.